openshift/origin/README.md

     and add your user to the 'docker' group

         $ sudo usermod -G docker -a `whoami`
+        $ newgrp docker

-    After doing this, you will need to login to a new session as that user and confirm you can list docker processes as your user:
+    After doing this, confirm you can list docker processes as your user:

         $ docker ps